Feb 7, 2019

 Just a quick update:

 The Zidisha Team Staff currently is only two (2) people:

 Zidisha hasn't had any "Country Liaisons" in a while (since earlier this year).

-It's my understanding that there's more automation now, so there currently are only "Volunteer Mentors" (who, of course, are experienced borrowers) and online "Community Moderators" (some are borrowers, some are lenders) who all familiarize themselves with how Zidisha currently work (by reading the FAQs and the Announcements & other sections of the Forum) and who then respond accordingly to inquiries in the Forum (whenever they want to, as there isn't any time requirement at all).
+It's my understanding that there's more automation now, so there currently are only "Volunteer Mentors" (who, of course, are experienced borrowers, with an on-time repayment rate of 90% or higher) and online "Community Moderators" (some are borrowers, some are lenders) who all familiarize themselves with how Zidisha currently work (by reading the FAQs and the Announcements & other sections of the Forum) and who then respond accordingly to inquiries in the Forum (whenever they want to, as there isn't any time requirement at all).

 The long list of duties which "Country Liaisons" used to do now mostly are automated tasks, and the remainder currently only Julia and/or Rodrigo handle (in addition to the programming and bug fixes which, of course, they also do for the platform).